-- In the morning, stir the batter and heat a bit of ghee in your crepe pan over medium heat.
+- In the morning, stir the batter and heat a bit of ghee or oil in your crepe pan over medium heat.
 Pour enough batter into the pan to make a thin crepe, swirling the pan around to cover evenly.
 When the bottom is beginning to brown (after about 2 minutes), carefully flip the crepe and cook the other side for about 10 seconds.
 If it’s difficult to flip, you may need to cook it a little longer.
 Once both sides are lightly browned, carefully remove the crepe from the pan and continue with the rest of the batter.

 - To assemble, place the chopped fruit and chocolate sauce in the middle of the table.

 - Give everyone one or two crepes at a time and select different filling combinations.

 - Enjoy plain, with maple syrup, or with chocolate sauce.

 Berry Banana Crepes Price Breakdown

 This recipe costs $7.94 to make, including the chocolate sauce.
 I remember paying about that much for one lovely crepe at a crepe stand in Montreal last summer.
 My batch generates 12 crepes filled with fruit and chocolate, plus another 12 crepes to put in the freezer and save for a rainy day.
 These are a real bargain and a great way to start your day!